Sales strategies examples: 15+ field-proven tactics that work right away

 The exact procedure: They introduced themselves, explained their vision of "real" scents instead of artificial ones, and asked the community for their opinions.
 No sales pitch, no product presentation.
 Just: "We have this idea, what do you think about it?"

 The results: Over 130 positive comments flooded in.
-People offered help, shared their own experiences and, that was the side effect, ordered immediately.
+People offered help, shared their own experiences and — as a side effect — ordered immediately.
 In a single day, they made 5,000 dollars in revenue.

 Why it works: People like to help, especially when they can feel like experts.
-Anyone who asks for advice instead of immediately building up sales pressure instead immediately builds trust.
-The community saw the founders as “one of us,” not as sellers.
+Anyone who asks for advice instead of immediately building up sales pressure builds trust instead.
+The community saw the founders as "one of us", not as sellers.

 Example 5: Open house as a lead magnet; the systematic approach of a US real estate agent